MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/topic-checker.md

 4. Variable deletion - in vairious scenarios, a variable within a topic may be deleted and is everywhere the variable was used is highlighted red.
 This causes the variable to become orphaned and must be either removed or replaced.

 ## Topic Checker
+The Topic Checker collects all the errors and warnings and allows you to click on an error or warning and the authoring canvas will center on that particular issue.
+As you fix the errors, they will disappear from the Topic Checker, either automatically or when you click save.
+Expect to see similar errors repeated in the topic checker as there may be many of similar type needing attention.
+<<Topic checker Image>>
+### Topics with errors
+You may save topics with errors.
+The errors will persist until they are cleared on the topic.
+Topics with errors may be deployed to production, however unexpected behavior may result.
+<<Save with errors Image>>